mlamoure/indigo-securityspy-image-downloader/README.md

 This plugin creates two actions for downloading images from SecuritySpy.

+Action 1: Simple download to the local mac (source can be SecuritySpy or a specified URL) Action 2: Download multiple images and stitch them together vertically

+** Instructions **

 Example use and setup:

 Step 1: Create variables for each of your cameras with the full path to a location to store a snapshot of that camera.